hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 		set;
 	}
 }
-//show some text to aser and ask a value of specified type public class Ask<T> : Action
+//show some text to user and ask a value of specified type public class Ask<T> : Action
 {
 	public string What {